TMJ Treatment Reno, NV

 What is TMJ Disorder?

 Many patients may not realize they have TMJ because they clench their jaw and grind their teeth during sleep.
 If you wake up with a sore jaw, tightness in your face, or frequent headaches, it could be a sign that you’re grinding your teeth at night.
-Even if you’re not aware of it, our dentist can often spot the signs during a regular exam.
-Our office can also look for tooth wear or measure your jaw, difficulty opening your jaw could be a sign that you have jaw problems.

 Common Symptoms of TMJ Disorders